cloudflare/cloudflare-docs/content/magic-transit/_partials/tunnels-reference/_tunnels-encapsulation-opening.md

 - The IKE authentication method must be Pre-Shared Key (PSK).
 - If your router is behind NAT and requires NAT traversal (NAT-T), then your router must initiate IKE communication on port `4500`.
 Most devices support configuring NAT-T to begin on port `4500` (exceptions include at least some versions of the Cisco ASA).
 NAT-T is not supported for IKE sessions which begin on port `500` and then switch to port `4500`.
 - (Uncommon) Extended Sequence Numbers (ESN) must be disabled.
 - If your tunnels need replay protection, enable Dead Peer Detection (DPD) in your router and select the option that restarts your IKE session when a DPD timeout occurs.
 This "restart" option ensures that the connection can recover in the event that a Cloudflare server goes offline.
-If your router does not expose this setting, check its documentation for its dead peer detection behavior.
+If your router does not expose this setting, check the router documentation for its dead peer detection behavior.

 #### Optional configuration parameters